actix/actix-website/content/docs/url-dispatch.md

 3) append.
 If the path resolves with at least one of those conditions, it will redirect to the new path.

-If *append* is *true*, append slash when needed.
-If a resource is defined with trailing slash and the request doesn't have one, it will be appended automatically.

-If *merge* is *true*, merge multiple consecutive slashes in the path into one.

-This handler designed to be used as a handler for application's *default resource*.

 {{< include-example example="url-dispatch" file="norm.rs" section="norm" >}}

-In this example `/resource`, `//resource///` will be redirected to `/resource/`.
+In this example `//resource///` will be redirected to `/resource/`.

 In this example, the path normalization handler is registered for all methods, but you should not rely on this mechanism to redirect *POST* requests.
 The redirect of the